An ultra-short-throw projector (UST) projects a large, bright image of a surfer in a modern living room with city views.

 AWOL Vision will present the Vanish Laser TV at IFA 2024 in Berlin You read The Ultimate VAT Projector Buying Guide: All Your Questions Answered 10 minutes Further Finding the perfect canvas size for your home theater

-A completely new kind of projection
+A completely new way of projecting

 Perfect integration into the modern home

-UST projector vs. conventional projector: Which is better?
+UST projector vs. conventional projector: which is better?

 Comparison table: